ndm736/ME433.Kitchen/recipes/Peanut_Tofu_Curry.md

 username: lkj-2000
 -->

-This recipe makes 3-4 servings.
+This is a vegan thai curry recipe, and it makes 3-4 servings.

 ### Ingredients
 - 1 can (13.6 oz) unsweetened coconut milk